|Avery Drawings & Archives Collections|

 Scope and Content

 This collection is composed primarily of correspondence, memoranda, course material, photographs, drawings and slides.
 Much of the material pertains to Herdeg's career as a professor at Cornell University's College of Architecture, Art and Planning as well as his career as a professor and subsequent department head at Columbia University's Graduate School of Architecture Planning and Preservation (GSAPP).
-Many of the photographs are proofs used in Herdeg's
+Many of the photographs are proofs used in Herdeg's Formal Structure in Indian Architecture and Formal Structure in Islamic Architecture of Iran and Turkistan.
+The basis for the series and subseries order was developed from Herdeg's own groupings.
+For the majority of the collection, Herdeg's folder titles have been maintained and the material has been arranged chronologically.

 Series I is comprised of three subseries: Cornell University, Columbia University and Design Studio and Travel in Asia.
 The first subseries contains minutes to faculty meetings, department memoranda and course material.
 There are also numerous copies of the Cornell Daily Sun with articles surrounding the mounting racial tension at Cornell University in the later 1960s, specifically the Willard Straight Hall Takeover by members of the Afro-American Society in 1969 and the presumed arson of the Africana Studies and Research Center in 1970.
 There is also newspaper coverage and department correspondence surrounding the unwarranted dismissal of faculty members from Cornell University's College of Architecture, Art and Planning.
 The subseries also contains material relating to symposiums held at Cornell and a large collection of student work from a 1971 summer session taught by Herdeg.
 Folders largely retain their original contents.